Kannan171/tp/docs/DeveloperGuide.md

 - When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
 - All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

-### Model layer
+### Model component

 **API** : [`Model.java`](https://github.com/AY2425S2-CS2103T-F10-1/tp/blob/master/src/main/java/syncsquad/teamsync/model/Model.java)

 <img src="images/ModelClassDiagram.png" width="450" />

-The Model layer is responsible for:
+The Model component is responsible for:

 - Managing the application's data and business logic
 - Maintaining data integrity and consistency